 You can assume someone has a broken bone if pain lasts more than a few minutes, moving the injured area is difficult, or there is swelling in the injured area.

-For a broken foot, remove the shoe and tie a pillow or thick padding around the foot.
+- For a broken foot, do not remove the shoe.
+Tie a pillow or thick padding around the foot over the shoe.

 - Place a blanket or some other type of thick padding between the legs.

 - Bind the injured leg to the uninjured one with strips of cloth.

 - Bind the legs together snugly at several places above and below the painful area.